-The Influence of Persian on English: Common Farsi Words Used Today
+The Influence of Persian on English: Common Words and History

 How did Persian words enter the English language?